Memphis, Tennessee: 19th century

 At the beginning of the century, as recognized by the United States in 1786 Treaty of Hopewell, the land still belonged to the Chickasaw Nation.
-In the Treaty of Tuscaloosa, signed on October 1818 and ratified by Congress on January 7, 1819, the Chickasaw ceded their territory in Western Tennessee to the United States.
+In the Treaty of Tuscaloosa, signed in October 1818 and ratified by Congress on January 7, 1819, the Chickasaw ceded their territory in Western Tennessee to the United States.
 The city of Memphis was founded less than five months after the U.S. takeover of the territory, on May 22, 1819 (incorporated December 19, 1826), by John Overton, James Winchester and Andrew Jackson.
 They named it after the ancient capital of Egypt on the Nile River.

-The city had a high proportion of African Americans, some of whom were free people of color and others enslaved in service to whites, predominately white Protestants of British ethnicity.
-Many African Americans worked along the river, and even more on the outlying cotton plantations of the Delta.
-The city's demographics changed dramatically in the 1850s and 1860s under waves of immigration and domestic migration.
-Due to increased immigration since the 1840s and the Great Famine, ethnic Irish made up 9.9% of the population in 1850, but 23.2% by 1860, when the total population was 22,623.
+From the city's foundation onwards, African Americans formed large proportion of Memphis' population.
+Prior to the abolition of slavery in the United States, most Black people in Memphis were enslaved, being used as forced labor by white enslavers along the river or on outlying cotton plantations in the Mississippi Delta.
+The city's demographics changed dramatically in the 1850s and 1860s, due to waves of immigration and domestic migration.
+Due to increased immigration since the 1840s and the Great Famine, Irish Americans made up 9.9% of the population in 1850, but 23.2% by 1860, when the total population was 22,623.

 Tennessee seceded from the Union in June 1861, and Memphis briefly became a Confederate stronghold.
 Union ironclad gunboats captured it in the naval Battle of Memphis on June 6, 1862, and the city and state were occupied by the Union Army for the duration of the war.
-Union Army commanders allowed the city to maintain its civil government during most of this period but excluded Confederate veterans from office.
+Union commanders allowed the city to maintain its civil government during most of this period but excluded Confederate States Army veterans from office.
 This shifted political dynamics in the city as the war went on.

 The war years contributed to additional dramatic changes in the city population.
 The Union Army's presence attracted many fugitive slaves who had escaped from surrounding rural plantations.
 So many sought protection behind Union lines that the Army set up contraband camps to accommodate them.
 Memphis's black population increased from 3,000 in 1860, when the total population was 22,623, to nearly 20,000 in 1865, with most settling south of the city limits.